Summertime for me means grilling. And maybe grilling with kids!

 Summertime for my 4-year-old means playing outside from the time she wakes up until Earth is conquered by our “kind and benevolent” robot overlords.
 Or at least until we drag her kicking and screaming to bed.
 You know, whichever comes first.

 Before you start, let those (lovable) picky eaters pick their own dinner.
-Plot out some time to flip through grilling cookbooks and let the kids pick a few drool-worthy BBQ recipes (making sure, naturally, that you either A) have the ingredients to craft it or B) have time to go shopping for the ingredients).
+Plot out some time to flip through grilling cookbooks and let the kids pick a few drool-worthy BBQ recipes.
 Sure, kids will most likely choose based on picture alone, but once they choose there’s a better chance they’ll actually eat it since they picked it.
 If not?
-Well, I didn’t say it was a “good” chance, did I.
+Well, I didn’t say it was a “good” chance, did I?
+Here’s some helpful tips to get them to eat meat!

 - Depending on your kids’ age and capabilities, once you start crafting the recipe, they’ll want to help.
 Great!
 Have them brush on BBQ sauce, sprinkle on the steak rub, help make burger patties — there’s an array of things they can help with.
 Besides, when you think about it, grilling is just craft time anyway.
 Delicious, delicious craft time.

-- Finally, time to grill… wait.
+- Finally, time to grill.
 Before firing it up, show your shadow what parts of the grill will get hot.
 Kids touching grill lids is just one of the primary reasons a pleasant cookout turns into a conversely unpleasant trip to a quick care facility.

 - Finally, time to grill.
 For real this time.
 Pull that sucker away from the house, deck, or out from under any eaves a good 10 ft. or so and double-check there’s no fat remnants anywhere — especially the grease trap — that might cause unexpected flare-ups.